dekoza/mtgpl/docs/_sources/DMU.rst.txt

    Whenever you cast an instant or sorcery spell, create a 1/1 white Soldier creature token.

-:mtgtip:`Uurg, Spawn of Turg<https://cards.scryfall.io/border_crop/front/d/d/dd3fc36c-682b-4352-a66f-eddd2baf0bf6.jpg?1663051606|https://scryfall.com/card/dmu/225/uurg-spawn-of-turg?utm_source=api>`
+:mtgtip:`Uurg, Spawn of Turg<https://cards.scryfall.io/border_crop/front/d/d/dd3fc36c-682b-4352-a66f-eddd2baf0bf6.jpg?1665819868|https://scryfall.com/card/dmu/225/uurg-spawn-of-turg?utm_source=api>`
    Uurg, Spawn of Turg's power is equal to the number of land cards in your graveyard.

-   At the beginning of your upkeep, look at the top card of your library.
-You may put that card into your graveyard.
+   At the beginning of your upkeep, surveil 1.
+(Look at the top card of your library.
+You may put that card into your graveyard.)

    |mana_b|\ |mana_g|, Sacrifice a land: You gain 2 life.